Deedikjupijn/youtube/README.md

 # Youtube feature set

 ### NOTE:
-  > I AM NOT WORKING ON OR IMPROVING ANY FILES FROM YOUTUBE, YOUTUBE VANCED OR ANY OTHER APPLICATIONS, this is just an explenation of what the different features of these applications are and how to use them.
+  > I AM NOT WORKING ON OR IMPROVING ANY FILES FROM YOUTUBE, YOUTUBE VANCED OR ANY OTHER APPLICATIONS, this is just an explanation of what the different features of these applications are and how to use them.
 I do neither encourege nor discourage the use of these applications, this is just a guide to help people understand what these applications are and how to use them.

 ## What is this Youtube Feature set?